 Course # 2: Getting Started with the Peace of Mind Curriculum.
 Specifically for educators preparing to teach the Peace of Mind Curriculum for Prek-5, or looking for additional support if they have already begun.

 Course # 3: Budding Brains.
 How and why we teach brain science in elementary school.

 Peace of Mind Virtual Community Circles

 For educators who cannot attend Peace of Mind training and events in person, we offer a year-long series of monthly Peace of Mind Virtual Community Circles during the school year for Peace of Mind educators seeking ongoing community and support.
-These facilitated conversations provide an opportunity for self-care, reflection, support, information and connection for educators teaching the Peace of Mind Curriculum.
+These facilitated conversations offer an opportunity for self-care, reflection, support, information and connection for educators teaching the Peace of Mind Curriculum.
 For more information and to join, please click HERE.

 Peace of Mind Community of Practice Gatherings

 We host free Community of Practice gatherings for educators who are using the Peace of Mind Curriculum or interested in learning more.
 We start with a mindfulness practice fro self-care and then educators share their experiences and exchange ideas and support.
 Peace of Mind Curriculum authors are on hand to answer questions.
 Join our mailing list to receive invitations to future gatherings.
 Highlights from past events:

 In-Person or Virtual Professional Development

 Peace of Mind Annual Conference

 Please join our mailing list to receive information regarding our next Peace of Mind Conference in January 2022.
 Find informative highlights from our 2019, 2020 and 2021 Conferences here.

 Mindfulness Teacher Training